e-conomic/vml-docs/docs/smartscan.md

 `x-ratelimit-reset`: If you have been ratelimited based on the above headers, this indicates how many seconds until you are allowed to send traffic again.

+### Confidences
+Confidences are provided for debugging purposes, and should not be used for hard-coded thresholding.
+The values will fluctuate with small changes in our internal machine learning models, and are not stable over time or across fields.

 ### Example request
 When using the API please note that, an image is a file of type `jpg`, `png` or `pdf`.
 Multi page PDFs are treated as a single image.